jakob-bagterp/index-now-for-python/README.md

 )
 ```

-Hereafter, you can submit individual URLs to the IndexNow API:
+You can now submit individual URLs to the IndexNow API:

 ```python
 submit_url_to_index_now(authentication, "https://example.com/page1")